 There is definitely more than Spark or Hadoop to the success of big data and that is infrastructure.
-Definitely cloud has a big role to play in the Big Data analytics but the much bigger factor here is the data processing and that totally depends on the infrastructure.
+Definitely, the cloud has a big role to play in Big Data analytics but the much bigger factor here is the data processing and that totally depends on the infrastructure.

-Though, cloud is emerging as an increasingly popular option for the purpose of testing and developing the new analytics application and also for the processing of the big data which is being generated outside the walls of the enterprise.
+Though, the cloud is emerging as an increasingly popular option for the purpose of testing and developing the new analytics application and also for the processing of the big data which is being generated outside the walls of the enterprise.

 There are three main components to the analytics system and they are:

-Some of the most famous data services like AWS provide multiple ways to store the single source of truth and they varies from S3 storage to databases like DynamoDB or RDS to data warehousing solutions like Redshift.
+Some of the most famous data services like AWS provide multiple ways to store the single source of truth and they vary from S3 storage to databases like DynamoDB or RDS to data warehousing solutions like Redshift.

-This data from the single source of truth is often augmented with the streaming data such as website clickstream or financial transactions.
-In this regard AWS offer Kinesis for the real-time data processing other options like Apache Storm and Spark also exist.
+This data from the single source of truth is often augmented with streaming data such as website clickstream or financial transactions.
+In this regard AWS offer Kinesis for real-time data processing other options like Apache Storm and Spark also exist.

 Task clusters are a group of instances running on the distributed network specifically for a very specific task such as data visualization.

-With these components Big Data is not about the real-time vs. batch processing but is all about the broad set of tools which allow you to handle data in many ways.
+With these components Big Data is not about real-time vs. batch processing but is all about the broad set of tools which allow you to handle data in many ways.

 Real-time data processing is absolutely very important but it is an additive part of the big data ecosystem.

 Cloud is great but it not ultimate “all in on cloud” vs. “all in on premise” situation.
-In case where the bulk data is being created on the premise analytics will remain stuck to the premise and in other case where the data is created using stream processing the natural starting point is cloud.
+In case where the bulk data is being created on the premise analytics will remain stuck to the premise and in another case where the data is created using stream processing the natural starting point is the cloud.